 - Genetic influence in dog training / behaviour

 - Human and canine body language

 - Use of equipment for controlling, managing and training dogs

 - DVD Observation sessions

 This course costs £455.
 Payment can be made with PayPal (you do not need to be a member).
 You can pay direct to our bank, our banking details will be shown at the checkout, they will also be emailed to you if you choose this option.
 You can also pay by cheque, again details are shown at the checkout and emailed to you.

 The next available workshop date for this course will be Saturday 26th May 2018 at the Kennel Club Building, Stoneleigh Park, Warwickshire, CV8 2LZ

 Your tutor for this course will be either Ross McCarthy or Vicky Lawes

-This is a distance learning and workshop course consisting of four phases.
+This is a Home Study and workshop course consisting of four phases.
 You will need to submit work online and will be expected to attend the one day workshop at the Kennel Club Education centre in Stoneleigh, Warwickshire.